 Sunset’s old recipe for Chocolate Chip Cookies at their Best is one of my favorites, but I can’t say I had results the very first time I made them.
 Because the old recipe didn’t have gram measurements, I used too light a hand with the flour.
 In addition, I was out of brown sugar and blended molasses and granulated.
 The cookies were okay, but not really at their best.
 Now they are!

 Since posting this I’ve made the recipe a number of times and have found that using a heavier hand than I usually do with the flour (5 oz weight per cup rather than 4.5 oz per cup) gives better results.
-Now my cookies look like the ones in the first photo and the ones in
+Now my cookies look like the ones in the first photo and the ones in the book.
+Speaking of which, if you buy the book off Amazon I will get a very small commission.
+Thanks!

 Chocolate Chip Cookies at Their Best